barakdf/Unix-File-System/README.md

 ###Create new ufs

 * mymkfs(s)
+  * Parameter s will be the size of the file system file.

 ### Load\Save
 * mymount()
-  * first parameter is the path where you want to save the mounted file_system.
+  * First parameter is the path where you want to save the mounted file_system.
-  * second parameter is the path of the loaded file_system.
+  * Second parameter is the path of the loaded file_system.